dsc-tiu/MLStudyJams2022-23/README.md

 ## Kaggle course links

-The Kaggle links are provided for each week are given within the folders themselves.
-Click on the `README.md` file in each sub folder for the links.
+The Kaggle links are provided in the roadmap above.

 ## Creating a Kaggle account